HolmesProcessing/Holmes-Documentation/rst/components/holmes-totem/extending/services/writing_a_service/index.rst

     The service performs some checks to determine the type of the input object.
     If a passed domain name contains an invalid TLD, it is invalid and rejected.
     If a passed email address contains an invalid domain, it is rejected.
-    If a passed IP is in a reserved range, it is rejected. (ietf rfcs 6890, 4291)
+    If a passed IP is in a reserved range, it is rejected.
+(IETF RFC6890, RFC4291)

     Only if a request object is determined valid, it is sent to selected passivetotal api endpoints.
 The maximum of simultaneous requests is 9.
     If an error is encountered in any of the api queries, the request fails and returns an appropriate error code.
 Check the local logs for detailed information.
-    If the query succeeds, a json struct containing all 9 api end points is returned.
+    If the query succeeds, a JSON struct containing all 9 api endpoints is returned.
     Those endpoints that were not queried are set to null.